 How Much Does it Cost to Get a Marriage License?

 The price of a marriage license is the one aspect of this whole process that varies the most from state to state.
-It can be as little as $35 in certain areas of New York State and up to $93.50 for Florida.
+It can be as little as $35 in certain areas of New York State, $93.50 for Florida, and $115 in Minnesota (though there is a reduced fee if you get 12-weeks of premarital counseling, which will bring the cost down to $40).
 One very important note: Some cities and states such as Las Vegas and Hawaii (among others) only accept CASH.
 So make sure you stop by the ATM before you head over to the county clerk office to get your marriage license.
 Check here to see how much it costs in your state.

 Do I Have to Be a Resident of the State I’m Getting Married In?